digitalbricklayer/techteapotcom/content/posts/network-managements-new-wave.md

 ---
-title: "Network management's "new wave""
+title: "Network management's new wave"
 date: "2007-06-13T09:01:06+00:00"
 categories: []
 tags: []
+---

 A bunch of venture funded network management start-ups are storming the enterprise space with <a href="http://www.networkworld.com/news/2007/060607-management-vc-funding.html?zb&amp;rc=mgmt">pockets full of venture capital</a> money.